nchlis/nchlis.github.io/2017_08_10/page.md

 In the original Dropout paper it is demonstrated that it is beneficial to apply

-Dropout fully connected, as well as convolutional layers in a VGG-like network.
+Dropout to fully connected, as well as convolutional layers in a VGG-like network.

 Nevertheless, in most cases where Dropout is used, it is usually applied

 **only in the last fully connected layer(s)** in [VGG](https://arxiv.org/pdf/1409.1556.pdf), [VGG-like networks](https://arxiv.org/pdf/1502.01852.pdf)

 or other architectures like [Xception](https://arxiv.org/abs/1610.02357).
-In [Inception v4](https://arxiv.org/abs/1602.07261)

-Dropout is applied only to the last average pooling layer, since there are no
+In [Inception v4](https://arxiv.org/abs/1602.07261) Dropout is applied only to the last average pooling layer, since there are no

 fully connected layers.
 One exception to the above trend is [Wide ResNets](https://arxiv.org/abs/1605.07146), where